 Severe storms with westerly winds may overcome the stability of the ice arch and force large masses of ice against the boom.
 The boom is designed so that when this occurs, it submerges and allows the ice to override it until the pressure is relieved.
 Once the storm subsides, the boom resurfaces and restrains ice which otherwise would flow down the river.
 The ice boom does not inhibit the flow of water out of the lake into the Niagara River.

-The International Joint Commission’s International Niagara Board of Control will monitor the operation of the boom and ice conditions throughout the winter.
+The International Joint Commission’s International Niagara Board of Control will monitor NYPA’s and OPG’s operation of the boom and ice conditions throughout the winter.

-For more information in USA contact Keith R. Koralewski, Alternate Chair to the International Niagara Working Committee at (716) 879-4358
+In USA contact Keith R. Koralewski, Alternate Chair to the International Niagara Working Committee at (716) 879-4358,

-For more information in Canada contact Derrick Beach, Canadian Secretary International Niagara Board of Control at (905) 336-4714 Derrick.Beach@canada.ca
+In Canada contact Derrick Beach, Canadian Secretary, International Niagara Board of Control at (905) 336-4714 or Derrick.Beach@canada.ca